-This means that the probability of a random variable taking a particular value must fall off rather fast as that value moves away from the mean, in units scaled to the standard deviation.
+Chebyshev's inequality means that the probability of a random variable taking a particular value must fall off rather fast as that value moves away from the mean, in units scaled to the standard deviation.
 This probably doesn't seem intuitive from the definition of expectation.
 But think about it this way: values of a random variable that are many standard deviations above the mean must have low probability, otherwise the standard deviation would be bigger.
-The proof, again, is a rather more formal version of this observation, and appears below.
+The proof is a rather more formal version of this observation, and appears below.
+We introduce indicator functions next, because an easy proof of these inequalities uses indicator functions.